port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/bitbucket-server.md

 You may modify the properties in your blueprints depending on what you want to track in your Bitbucket account.
 :::

-Create the following webhook configuration [using Port UI](/build-your-software-catalog/sync-data-to-catalog/webhook/?operation=ui#configuring-webhook-endpoints)
+Create the following webhook configuration [using Port's UI](/build-your-software-catalog/sync-data-to-catalog/webhook/?operation=ui#configuring-webhook-endpoints)

 <details>
 <summary>Bitbucket webhook configuration</summary>